WeslleyQIZero/DrinkShop/tutorials/tutorial2.md

         });
     }

 ~~~~

-Whenever this function is called, it will send request to the **url/register.php?phone=sameple&name=sample&address=sample&birthday=sample**.
-The response will be converted to the **User** object which means the **retrofit** automatically will convert the returned **JSON** to the model.
+Whenever this function is called, it will send request to the **url/register.php**.
+The response will be converted to the **User** object which means the **retrofit** automatically will convert the **JSON** whatever returned to the model.
 This is one of the power of to use retrofit.
-Because we do not need to parse JSON.
+Because of that we do not need to parse JSON.